s21Deniss/hota/docs/vykas/index.md

 #### Items:

-hp potion
+HP potion
 dark grenade
 stagger grenade
 time stop

 #### Ester

-1st use Nineveh on boss with more hp
+1st use Nineveh on boss with more HP

 #### Positions